sangdil-biswal-021/AI-Port/README.md

   Critical machine alerts trigger a visual red/yellow flickering effect on the 3D model.

 - **Camera Controls:**
-  Smooth camera animations for focusing and robust user controls with intelligent constraints (zoom and angle limits).
+  Smooth camera animations for focusing and robust user controls with intelligent constraints (zoom and angle limits)

-- **Realistic Lighting:**
-  Uses an HDRI for beautiful, physically-based lighting and reflections.

 ---